dfsp-spirit/brainload/README.md

 ## What about visualization?

+In general, you should write output files in standard formats (nifti is a good choice, and nibabel is your friend here) and use standard brain visualization tools like `fsleyes` or `freeview`.

+To visualize directly in Python, e.g., in a jupyter notebook, there are different options.
 While `brainload` itself does not care about visualization, I am working on the [brainview](https://github.com/dfsp-spirit/brainview) package that is designed to visualize morphometry data in 3D on brain surfaces.
 The goal is to provide an easy-to-use interface to quickly visualize data loaded with `brainload` or any other tool.
 The module will only provide basic visualization functions intended for live inspection of your data.
 If you are interesting in a full solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/) instead.

 ## Obtaining suitable pre-processed sMRI input data for brainload